arbCoding/PsSp/README.md

 This project depends on my [sac-format](https://github.com/arbCoding/seismic) library.

-The purpose of this is to provide an OS-independent processing software with a GUI.
+The purpose of this is to provide an OS-independent, graphical, seismic processing software package targeted at passive seismologists.

 ---